Farama-Foundation/HighwayEnv/docs/source/observations/index.rst

 For instance, the channel corresponding to the ``presence`` feature may look like this:

-.. table:: One vehicle is close to the north, and one is farther to the east.
+.. table:: presence feature: one vehicle is close to the north, and one is farther to the east.

     ==  ==  ==  ==  ==
     0   0   0   0   0